Back to courses

 The course will use interactive exercises and applied learning so that reps and activists come away feeling confident and empowered to negotiate and bargain with the employer around these critically important issues, and to advocate for responsible and effective use of these tools within unions.

-This course will be delivered by Mike Joslin and Adam Cantwell-Corn.
+This course will be delivered by Mike Joslin and Jamie Woodcock.

 Mike is CEO and Co-Founder of Bombe, an AI data targeting and audience modelling platform.
 He has built start-ups, managed large teams, run some of the UKs most high-profile campaigns and worked for and advised dozens of leading figures on the centre-left of politics.
 His award-winning work at the National Education Union includes building the NEU Communicator, a pioneering data science and engagement-based communications platform.